-Pipelife Nederland has approximately 235 employees spread over seven locations: headquarters, production sites and wharehouses and 1 local sales branche.
+Pipelife Nederland has approximately 235 employees spread over seven locations: headquarters, production sites and wharehouses.

 Pipelife International GmbH is taken over by Wienerberger in 2012 (ceramic industry) and is now a 100% company of the Wienerberger Group.
 Pipelife International GmbH is located in 26 countries, with headquarters in Vienna, Austria.
-2,652 employees worldwide are working on 26 production sites.
+2,714 employees worldwide are working on 26 production sites.